 It's routing.

-| Request type | Default model lane |
+| Request type | Example | Default model lane |

-| Low-risk chat, summaries, classification | V4-Flash or another efficient open model |
+| Low-risk chat, summaries, classification | "Summarize these issue comments." | V4-Flash or another efficient open model |

-| Codebase search and medium agent steps | V4-Flash with long context |
+| Medium agent steps with long context | "Find every failing test related to this migration." | V4-Flash with long context |

-| Highest-risk reasoning, multimodal, or enterprise-policy flows | Closed frontier API |
+| Highest-risk reasoning, multimodal, or enterprise-policy flows | "Evaluate this security policy change for compliance impact." | Closed frontier API |

-| Private data residency workloads | Self-hosted open-weight model |
+| Private data residency workloads | "Analyze internal incident logs on-premise." | Self-hosted open-weight model |

 The important pieces are practical:

-deepseek-chat and deepseek-reasoner names retire on July 24, 2026.For US labs, the warning is simple: if a competitor can release open weights, support 1M context, integrate with coding agents, and sell the hosted version at a fraction of premium API pricing, closed-source models need to win on more than habit.
+deepseek-chat and deepseek-reasoner names retire on July 24, 2026.For US labs, the lesson is practical: if a competitor can release open weights, support 1M context, integrate with coding agents, and sell the hosted version at a fraction of premium API pricing, closed-source models need to win on more than habit.
 They need to win on capability, reliability, product polish, enterprise trust, and total cost for the specific workload.

 That's a much harder market than the one closed labs enjoyed two years ago.